 If you are looking for the ultimate skiing holidays in 2021/2022, Shiga Kogen is the must visit.
 Here there’s a choice of 18 skiing areas that offers your clients huge variety.
 In addition, Shiga Kogen is the closest winter resort to the world-famous snow monkeys and boasts some of the best onsens nearby.
 Your clients are guaranteed lots of fun and a true Japanese cultural experience.

 K-Marketing is Japan tourism consultancy based in Sydney and has recently been appointed as local sales and marketing representative in Australia to promote Shiga Kogen Ski Resort.
-(September 2020 – Present)
+(September 2020 – March 2021)

 Effective PR Consulting